dcunited001/dcunited001.github.io/_drafts/true-value-in-social-media.md

     - it may be possible to augment subconscious mind, but the conscious experience seems to be the bottleneck (going on my instinct)

+# Diminishing Returns on Marketing in the Age of Information

+In the age of virtualized products, if time, attention and energy are the true resources being monetized, how does this microeconomically impact businesses in general and specific types of businesses?

+- if a consumer's economic resource is attention

+### Content is King?

+Thought Experiment: how does a marketing firm market itself 2 optimize each of profitability, new revenue streams & continued revenue streams

+### Marketing Promotions in the 21st Century

+- how does Apple market its products
+  -
+- how do other hard & soft technology companies market their products and new releases?
+- how do corporations respond to anticipated product releases and where do they reactively/proactively apply their marketing budget to disrupt?

+- duolingo japanese disruption of competition
+  - my own speculative understanding of duolingo's strategy in delaying new languages that demanded more features ... i.e.
+    - languages requiring grammar forms distinct from the french, english, german, etc.
+    - languages requiring a new phonemic writing system
+    - languages requiring a logographic writing system.
+    - langauges requiring a compositional writing system, with both phonemic and logographic means of specifying the same morphemes

+  - as you can see, japanese requires all four of these.
+    - russian was also offered a long time ago, as well as other languages with different phonemic writing systems, so that particular feature was not the problem.
+    - chinese was offered a long time ago, so supporting logographic writing systems was not the problem either. (chinese is still in beta)
+    - Korean